krakrukra/PocketAdmin/extra/wiki/configuration.md

 this command is ignored.

 6. "SHOW_FAKE_CAPACITY **n**" command makes the device lie to the host machine
 about it's capacity.
-It takes a decimal nubmer as an argument, which is new fake
+It takes a decimal number as an argument, which is new fake
 capacity in MiB (eg. "SHOW_FAKE_CAPACITY 2048" means pretend to be a 2GiB
 drive).
 The argument can be any value from 97 to 32768, otherwise the command
 is ignored.
 This command can be used if you want to make the device look more